Please note that this post contains affiliate links.

 Skyroam Review: My First Trip with an International Hotspot

-At this point in time, I’ve only used the Skyroam Solis in two countries.
+At this point in time, I’ve only used the Skyroam Solis X in two countries (now three, as of my experiment with the Skyroam Solis Lite).

 To be fair, I just got it!
 Whether I have specific plans for it or not in the future, I plan to bring it with me on all international trips moving forward.
 Just knowing that it’s available if I need it and that I can purchase day passes as soon as it turns on and connects, is enough to give me a little extra peace when traveling to an area I don’t know well.

 Use promo code “TTGA” to save 10% on your order.
-You’ll be happy to know that your first day pass is included free with the purchase of a new Skyroam Solis!
+You’ll be happy to know that your first day pass is included free with the purchase of a new Skyroam Solis X!

 Do you have a hotspot that works internationally without crazy fees to use it?
 Whether you have your own Skyroam reviews or have been using an international hotspot from another brand, we’d love to hear about your experience in the comments below!